 Not all people experience the same symptoms or the same severity of symptoms.
-If you are having a heart attack, you may experience no signs or symptoms.
+If you are having a heart attack (myocardial infarction), you may experience no signs or symptoms.
 Others have mild symptoms and some have more severe pain.
 Additionally, symptoms can differ among men and women.
+If left untreated, a heart attack can lead to cardiac arrest, a life-threatening condition where the heart suddenly stops beating.

 Some common heart attack warning signs include: